amaximus/bkk_stop/info.md

 | routes | **Y** | `` | List of routes to consider.
 Those not listed will be discarded |
 ---

+On begining of June the test API key has been revoked, therefore to use this integration you'll have to create an account at [opendata.bkk.hu](https://opendata.bkk.hu/), generate an API key for yourself and set that in the integration configuration.

 #### Example
 ```
 platform: bkk_stop